Cluster categories for marked surfaces: punctured case

 \begin{definition}\cite[Definition~9.11]{FST} Let $\T$ be an admissible triangulation of $\surf$.
-The $\lozenge$-flip $f_i(\T)$ associated to a curve $i\in\T^o$ is the unique admissible triangulation that shares all curves with $\T$ except for edge(s) $j$ satisfying $\pi_\T(j)=i$. \end{definition}
+The $\lozenge$-flip $f_i(\T)$ associated to a curve $i\in\T^o$ is the unique admissible triangulation that shares all curves with $\T$ except for the curves $j$ satisfying $\pi_\T(j)=i$. \end{definition}

 Note that there are two types of $\lozenge$-flips: when $i$ is not a side of a self-folded triangle, the corresponding $\lozenge$-flip is an ordinary flip, and when $i$ is the remaining side of a self-folded triangle, the corresponding $\lozenge$-flip is a combination of two ordinary flips occurring inside a once-punctured digon (see Figure~\ref{fig:lozenge}).
 Recall that an ordinary flip of a triangulation $\T'$ is a new triangulation $\T''$ which shares all curves with $\T'$ except for one.